“Wars will begin where you will, but they do not end where you please.”

 Bob’s forecast of the coming period was on target.
 The Tet Offensive demonstrated the fragility of the situation in South Vietnam, setting off a worldwide dynamic, particularly in France, former colonial master, and the U. S. The bodies of dead soldiers piling up now began to be delivered back to small towns the length and breadth of the US in canvas bags inside reusable aluminum containers on average every half hour of the day.
 These and other coming brutal events, all related in some way to the war in Vietnam, convinced a substantial number of political activists to embrace one form or another of revolutionary politics in order to change the world.

 America the beautiful, showing long gestating scars of anger and resentment, turned its sunny 1950s façade of suburban capitalism into a powder keg of counter-culture activism and unrest for good.
 The very fact that soldiers, highly decorated and some mutilated and disabled, came out so furiously against the war was an important factor in changing the consciousness of the American people towards the war.
 Even the most evangelical previous prosecutors of the war, such as McNamara and Dean Rusk saw their own children protesting against the war which they were responsible for.
-In March Johnson announced he would abdicate.
+Richard Rusk would say his father was, ‘an architect of a war that killed 58,000 Americans and nearly a million Vietnamese.’

 In the choice between the glamour and the hammer, the doves of peace ended up in the slammer.